Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 3-dof model: the inelastic scattering case

 First, let us consider the unperturbed case.
-In the inner part of a vertical stripe of continuity, the scattering function is flat in the $\phi$ direction, and we have a kind of half semi-torus in the plot of the scattering function, remember that $\phi$ is a periodic variable and that the vertical stripe closes to a ring.
-The projection of this graph on the plane $\Delta E$--$\theta_f$ is a curvilinear rectangle, this being due to the symmetry of the system.
+In the inner part of a vertical stripe of continuity, the scattering function is constant in the $\phi$ direction, and we have a kind of half semi-torus in the plot of the scattering function, remember that $\phi$ is a periodic variable and that the vertical stripe closes to a ring.
+The projection of this graph on the plane $\Delta E$--$\theta_f$ is a quadrilateral.
 And it is a 4:1 projection.
-If we perturb the system, the rotational symmetry is lost, and the plot of the scattering function is deformed.
-The semi-torus is then deformed, and it is no longer of constant height; accordingly, the caustics change, and also, some regions are formed where we find a 2:1 projection.
-For the perturbed case, the caustics have the same qualitative structure for different values of the perturbation parameter as long as we are in the regime of weak perturbation.
+If the system is perturbed, the rotational symmetry is lost, and the plot of the scattering function is deformed.
+The semi-torus is then deformed, and it is no longer of constant height; accordingly, the caustics change, and also, some regions are formed where the projection is 2:1.
+For the perturbed case, the caustics have the same qualitative structure for different values of the perturbation parameter as long as the system is in the regime of weak perturbation.
 Analogous considerations hold for the contractible ring-shaped regions of continuity.

 The complete caustic structure of the entire cross-section is a superposition of the various basic caustic structures coming from all the different regions of continuity.
 Of course, the various structures are shifted in their exact position, and they have different heights and different total strength.
 This total strength is proportional to the area of the corresponding interval of continuity because it must be proportional to the incoming flux falling into this particular interval of continuity.